paulcdejean/megaburn/README.md

 Nukes servers and keeps a json of the servers up to date.
 Also spends money to purchase or upgrade servers.

-### Hackburn

-Hacks the selected target.
+Then hacks the selected target.
 Weakening the target first if that's needed.